 DBA stands for “Doing Business As”.
 It is a legal filing requirement in which an individual or company files an application with the state to be able to do business using another name.

 For example, you may open up a restaurant and want it known as “Joe’s Tacos” on all of your marketing materials.
 In order to do this, you must file a DBA.
 Depending on the state in which you reside, there may be a small fee associated with filing a DBA.
+So, in short, you can transfer you DBA to LLC anytime.

-Still confuse?
+Still, confused?
 Let us dig out the topic in detail.

 Among all the excitement of starting a new venture, legal technicalities are something that many entrepreneurs find annoying.
 As a new business owner, many heavy jargons and acronyms such as DBA, EIN, etc., will be frequently thrown upon you.